The Shandong Blog

 Acer trunncatum Flower God bonsai dwarf Shantung maple

-November 2020 - Early fall colors from 5 very cold days 2 weeks ago.
-Baby Dragon TM, left, is allowed to grow freely on the lower parts that is much more slower growing than the sunny top.
+November 2020 - Baby Dragon TM, left, is allowed to grow freely on the lower parts that is much more slower growing than the sunny top.
 Flower God, right, is allowed to grow a little extra this year to spend up trunk thickening.
 Less fertilizer in summer and more shade contributed to a better leaf condition in my summer extreme heat, and also lead to better fall color.
 I planted seeds from this on October 2, 2020 after 2 weeks cold stratification and 2 quickly germinated for my first seedlings of Flower God.
 Something I’ve looked forward to for years.

 Acer truncatum Shantung Shandong maple dwarf seedling from a dwarf tiny small leaves